 This way you are buying the stock very cheap while increasing the chances of generating great returns in the future.

-For example, one of the stock that I bought was the Indian Bank.
+For example, one of the stocks that I bought was the Indian Bank.
 It was trading in the range of Rs 70 to 90.
-But, its actual worth i.e its intrinsic value was at least Rs 250.
-That was a great time to grab the stock and people who did so, including me, made good money as the stock hit Rs 300 in less than one year.
+But, its actual worth i.e. its intrinsic value was at least Rs 250.

-One of the best way to calculate the intrinsic value of the stock is through the Discounted cash flow model(DCF)
+One of the best ways to calculate the intrinsic value of the stock is through the Discounted cash flow model (DCF).

-Let me also share formula to calculate the intrinsic value of the stock which is based on Benjamin Graham’s original formula to calculate the intrinsic value.
+Let me also share a formula to calculate the intrinsic value of the stock which is based on Benjamin Graham’s original formula to calculate the intrinsic value.

 I will not say that the intrinsic value estimated by this formula is absolutely perfect.
 But for newbie investors, it will give a fair idea about the true value of stocks.

-The formula is very simple
+The formula is very simple:

 V = EPS * (8.5+1*G)